GEMMA ROUS INDEPENDANT PAEDIATRIC PHYSIOTHERAPY

 Gemma has a clinical interest in early intervention and treating neurodevelopment/ neurological conditions in the growing child.

 In order to develop her skill set, she has partaken in a number of different post-graduate courses.
 The most influential on her current therapeutic practice being the Bobath Foundation Course and Level 3 Specialist Paediatrics in Kinesio Taping.

 She enjoys working with children of all ages and abilities.

 Having competed at international level in sport (and receiving many a therapy session herself), she understands the frustrations first hand and can empathise with young athletes on the road to recovery.
 She enjoys the challenge of being creative in rehab to support their return to sport or simply overcoming life's challenges.

-Alongside her private work, Gemma currently works for the community paediatric team in North Devon, providing assessment treatment for the 0-19 age group.
-Her clinical caseload includes children with both neurological and orthopaedic conditions and she has extensive assessment, treatment and management skills.
+Gemma current clinical caseload includes children with both neurological and orthopaedic conditions and she has extensive assessment, treatment and management skills.

-Gemma has previously worked privately in both London and Oxford, and has also been involved in medical legal work.
+Gemma has previously worked privately in both London and Oxford, and is also involved in medical legal work.
 She is excited about expanding her services with GRIPP across North Devon.

 Having grown up in another area of Devon, Gemma moved back to the county in 2016, and currently lives in Ilfracombe with her family.